Pancreatic Cancer Research Projects

 Development of innovative therapies

 Recent sequencing efforts have helped clarify the genomic landscape of pancreatic ductal adenocarcinoma (PDAC) and reaffirmed that it is dominated by alterations that are considered “undruggable.”
-For instance, KRAS mutations are present in up to 90% or more pancreatic cancers, yet developing a drug that specifically inhibits this abnormal tumor-specific signature has proven to be challenging.
-The Pancreatic Cancer Moon Shot team is developing and evaluating novel therapeutic approaches to take aim at pancreatic cancer from several vantage points.
+For instance, developing a drug that specifically inhibits KRAS mutations has proven to be challenging.
+We are developing and evaluating novel therapeutic approaches to take aim at pancreatic cancer from several vantage points.

 We’re also addressing the challenging and potentially risky nature of tissue biopsy collection and analysis.
 Our novel liquid biopsy program enables the complete genomic characterization of every patient’s tumor using only a single vial of blood.
 This technology places us in a unique position to “match” patients to the best trial without the need for them to undergo invasive tissue biopsies.
 This personalized program operates in collaboration with the Moon Shots Program's APOLLO platform and the information collected from this study will guide drug development and allow clinicians to track a patient’s response to therapy.